🏥 Medical Imaging¶

 -

-EviScreen employs a "normal + pathological" dual knowledge bank for region-level evidence retrieval, then performs evidential reasoning between the current case and retrieved evidence via cross-attention and self-attention.
-This provides both retrospective interpretability (which historical cases support the current decision) and localization interpretability (abnormality maps from contrastive retrieval).
-On four real-world external test sets, it achieves SOTA specificity at high recall.
+EviScreen utilizes "Normal + Pathological" dual knowledge banks for region-level evidence retrieval, followed by cross-attention and self-attention to perform evidential reasoning between the current case and retrieved evidence.
+This approach provides both retrospective interpretability (identifying which historical cases support the current judgment) and localization interpretability (abnormality maps from contrastive retrieval), achieving SOTA specificity at high recall levels across four real-world external test sets.

 - Federated Distillation for Whole Slide Image via Gaussian-Mixture Feature Alignment and Curriculum Integration